oh2mp/esp32_smart_rv/README.md

 ### An ESP32 based smart screen for a motorhome or caravan

+## Note: This documentation is not ready yet!

 This project is for to make a "central screen" for a motorhome or caravan.
 The software listens to several BLE beacons and shows their data on a TFT display.
 The architecture is very modular.
 Several different BLE beacons are supported now and more are to come.
 If you don't have all of those beacons, you can